 Comcast reached an agreement with Time Warner that will allow the cable-television giant to air content from Time Warner's Turner Broadcasting unit on Comcast's Xfinity videostreaming service.

-Google is considering a plan to expand its Android newsstand -- and heat rivalry with Apple's iTunes -- by charging publishers a lower price to sell news to Android users than the 30% fee that Apple typically charges to sell apps on iTunes.
-Will that be enough to attract more news?
+Google is considering a plan to charge publishers less to sell news to Android users than the 30% fee that Apple typically charges to sell apps on iTunes.
+Will that be enough to attract news publishers?

-Time magazine has unveiled its Person of the Year for 2010: Facebook founder Zuckerberg.
-And in a separate accolade, his company was also named the Best Place to Work for 2011 in an employee survey.
+Time magazine has unveiled its Person of the Year for 2010: Facebook founder Mark Zuckerberg.
+And in a separate accolade, his company was also named the Best Place to Work for 2011.
 You can almost hear the seething over at Google.

 That's the price tag for a Prima Cinema system that'll let you watch the latest releases at home from day one.
 The cost is sure to keep the market small, for now at least.
 The promise is that this is just the first step to more widespread at-home distribution.

-In its transition from mail-order DVDs to streaming video, Netflix's latest move -- a new plan that offers unlimited downloads and no DVDs for $7.99 per month -- highlights why the company has been so successful.
+In its transition from mail-order DVDs to streaming video, Netflix's latest move highlights why the company has been so successful.

-"Harry Potter and the Deathly Hallows, Part 1" had the most successful opening of the series so far, bringing in $125 million in U.S. box office sales last weekend.
-That gives the Warner Bros. title the sixth-most successful U.S. movie launch ever.
+"Harry Potter and the Deathly Hallows, Part 1" attracted $125 million in U.S. box office sales last weekend in the most successful Harry Potter opening yet.

 The only thing that's surprising about Lou Dobbs getting hired by the Fox Business Channel was that it didn't happen sooner.
 Still, liberals were predictably outraged, no matter how low Fox Business's ratings are.

-When News Corp. made high-profile donations to Republican organizations, liberals were outraged, saying it proved that Fox News Channel is a front for the Republican Party.
+When News Corp.
+(NWS) made two high-profile donations to Republican organizations totaling $2 million, liberals were outraged, saying it proved the media conglomerate and its Fox News Channel were fronts for the Republican Party.
 On the opposite side of the political aisle, the same point was made after Keith Olbermann's suspension by MSNBC.
 The truth, though, is more ambiguous.

-The cable network has a novel liquor-store marketing campaign tied to Canadian Club whiskey for its Prohibition-era drama Boardwalk Empire.
-Some critics fear it may have an influence on an unintended audience: children and young adults.
+HBO has debuted a novel liquor-store marketing campaign tied to Canadian Club whiskey for its Prohibition-era drama Boardwalk Empire, and some critics fear it may affect an unintended audience: children and young adults.
 Is the series further glamorizing drinking for the underage crowd?

 As the mid-term election slowly draw nearer, we're taking a look at the companies whose deep pockets help keep America's political campaigns rolling along.
-With the help of the nonpartisan folks at the Center for Responsive Politics, we've combined a list of the top ten corporate campaign contributors, offering a look at the candidates they support, the issues that concern them and their lobbying habits.
+With the help of the nonpartisan folks at the Center for Responsive Politics, we've combined a list of the top ten corporate campaign contributors, offering a look at the candidates they support, the issues that concern them, and their lobbying habits.

 In these slimmed down times, employees often pick up more responsibilities at work without receiving more pay.
 But there is a bright side.
-James Altucher of Formula Capital explains how you can turn the tables to help your employer while also ensuring a better future for yourself.
+James Altucher of Formula Capital explains how you can turn the tables to help your employer while also taking steps to ensure a better future for you.
 Here's what you need to do.

 CNN's great 8PM hope, Parker Spitzer, garnered lackluster ratings in its debut Monday night, trailing Fox News Channel, MSNBC, and CNN's own sister network HLN.
 Television critics, meanwhile, savaged the program.